-Tribe Additional Joint Lead/Argonne Follow-up Tribal Comment/Responses Pueblo of San Felipe (Cont.)
+Tribe Reclamation and NPS Communications with Tribes Tribal Comment/Response Pueblo of San Felipe (Cont.)
 February 14, 2012: Mr. Halliday called and left another message with Mr. Candelaria.
-No response.
 Pueblo of Sandia January 23, 2012: Mr. Halliday, DOI, called and left a message for Environmental Director Frank Chavez regarding the November 2011 LTEMP letter asking if the Tribe wished to participate in the LTEMP process.
-January 26, 2012: Mr. Chavez indicated the Pueblo of Sandia did not want to participate January 26, 2012: Mr. Halliday called and spoke with Mr. Chavez regarding Pueblo of Sandia participation in the LTEMP process.
+January 26, 2012: Mr. Chavez indicated the Pueblo of Sandia did not want to participate.
+January 26, 2012: Mr. Halliday called and spoke with Mr. Chavez regarding Pueblo of Sandia participation in the LTEMP process.
 Pueblo of Santa Ana January 24, 2012: John Halliday, DOI, called and spoke with Tribal Liaison Ben Robbins regarding the November 2011 LTEMP letter asking if the Tribe wished to participate in the LTEMP process.
 January 24, 2012: Mr. Robbins asked Mr. Halliday to e-mail him another copy of the letter and he would ask the council and get back to John.
 January 25, 2012: Mr. Halliday e-mailed copies of the November 2011 letter to Ben.
 February 14, 2012: Mr. Robbins indicated that the Tribe did not wish to participate in the LTEMP process, but would like to continue receiving information and updates.
-February 06, 2012: Mr. Halliday called and left a message for Mr. Robbins regarding the November 2011 LTEMP letter asking if the Tribe wished to participate in the LTEMP process. continue receiving information and updates.
+February 06, 2012: Mr. Halliday called and left a message for Mr. Robbins regarding the November 2011 LTEMP letter asking if the Tribe wished to participate in the LTEMP process. continue receiving information and appeares.
 February 14, 2012: Mr. Halliday called and spoke with Mr. Robbins regarding Pueblo of Santa Ana participation in the LTEMP process.
-Pueblo of Santa Clara January 23, 2012: John Halliday, DOI, called to speak with Ben Chavarria, NAGPRA Contact, regarding the November 2011 LTEMP letter asking if the Tribe wished to participate in the LTEMP process.
+Pueblo of Santa Clara January 23, 2012: John Halliday, DOI, called to speak with Ben Chavarria, Native American Graves Protection and Repatriation Act (NAGPRA) Contact, regarding the November 2011 LTEMP letter asking if the Tribe wished to participate in the LTEMP process.
 January 23, 2012: Mr. Halliday spoke with a Tribal staff member who informed John that the Tribe was closed for the day and he should call back the next day.
 January 24, 2012: Mr. Halliday called and left a message for Mr. Chavarria regarding the Tribe's participation in the LTEMP process.
 January 26, 2012: Mr. Chavarria returned Mr. Halliday's phone call.
 He informed Mr. Halliday that the Tribe does not wish to participate, but would like to remain on the mailing list.
-January 26, 2012: Mr. Halliday called and left a message for Mr. Chavarria regarding the Tribe's participation in the LTEMP. participate, but would like to remain on the maining list.
+January 26, 2012: Mr. Halliday called and left a message for Mr. Chavarria regarding the Tribe's participation in the LTEMP.